cloudmesh-community/book/chapters/prg/python/facedetection/facedetection.md

 -   Expandable: Leverages Python (default) but modules can be written in any language

--   Agentless: no setup required on managed node
+-   Agentless: no setup required on a managed node

--   Security: Allows deployment from user space; uses ssh for authentication
+-   Security: Allows deployment from userspace; uses ssh for authentication

 -   Flexibility: only requires ssh access to privileged user